wso2/docs-is/en/includes/references/grant-types.md

     - Apart from the use case explained above, access tokens can be exchanged in the following ways:

-        - Root organization user can exchange the access token with a grandchild organization or any other organization down the hierarchy as long as the application is shared with the relevant organization.
+        - Root organization user can exchange the access token with a grandchild organization or any other organization down the hierarchy as long as the user has shared access with the relevant organization.

         - A child organization user can exchange the access token obtained for a child organization with another child organization.